-Serbia’s high mobile penetration, partly the result of multiple SIM card use, has seen lower revenue in recent years, placing further pressure on operators to develop business models which encourage consumer use of mobile data services as also the continued substitution of fixed-line for mobile voice calls.
+Serbia’s high mobile penetration, partly the result of multiple SIM card use, has weighed on revenue growth in recent years, placing further pressure on operators to develop business models which encourage consumer use of mobile data services also in response to the continued substitution of fixed-line for mobile voice calls.

 In early 2021 Telekom Srbija agreed to provide Telenor Serbia with access to its fibre network.
 Despite accusations from United Group, which owns the principal cable broadband player SBB, that the deal could undermine SBB’s market position, the Group has also agreed to share network assets.
-This could lead to a significant shift in the telecom market landscape.
+Telenor (now operating as Yettel, and owned by the PPF Group), joined the fixed market in November 2021, launching fibre-based fixed broadband, fixed voice, and digital TV services.
+The operator is looking to bolster its returns by focussing more strongly on the uptake of converged services in the market.
+These developments could lead to a significant shift in the telecom market landscape.

 The report also covers the responses of the telecom operators as well as government agencies and regulators as they react to the crisis to ensure that citizens can continue to make optimum use of telecom services.
 This can be reflected in subsidy schemes and the promotion of tele-health and tele-education, among other solutions.

-- MTS trials 5G services with Ericsson, Telenor with Huawei;
+- MTS trials 5G services with Ericsson, Yettel selects Huawei;

-- Report update includes the regulator's annual reports, market data report to September 2020, telcos' operating and financial data to Q4 2020, assessment of the global impact of Covid-19 on the telecoms sector, recent market developments.
+- Report update includes the regulator’s annual reports, market data report to March 2022, telcos’ operating and financial data to Q1 2022, updated telecom Maturity Index charts and analyses, recent market developments.

 Get a Full Copy of this Report